 Key aspects of the RTO/ISO's compliance plans were tabulated and analyzed.

-RTO/ISO's may need to further justify the use of proposed indirect controls to manage participation models may present participation barriers for some storage technologies.
+RTO/ISO's may need to further justify the use of proposed indirect controls to manage ESR physical parameters.
+Additionally, the widespread use of "dispatch-only" participation models may present participation barriers for some storage technologies.